andrew-drogalis/Cache-Optimized-Hashmap/README.md

 ## License

-This software is distributed under the GNU license.
+This software is distributed under the MIT license.
 Please read [LICENSE](https://github.com/drogalis/Open-Addressing-Hashmap/blob/main/LICENSE) for information on the software availability and distribution.

 ## Contribution